Tolay Fall Festival 2016

 More than 7,000 school children are scheduled to visit the Fall Festival on weekday field trips Oct.
 12-14 and Oct.
 20-21.
 Students will make farm- and environmental-themed crafts, learn about local wildlife through live displays in a historic barn, take hayrides to a pumpkin field and play old-fashioned games.
 This special field trip introduces students to the role of agriculture and farming in healthy communities.

 Registration for the Fall Festival field trips closes October 1.
+To reserve a class trip, please use our online registration.
 If you have already registered and have questions, please contact Christina McGuirk at (707) 789-9699 or email@example.com.

 Read more about our other school programs